Maddali Usha Gayatri: Early life and education

 Usha Gayatri was born on 26 April 1955 to Mallavarapu Sundaresam and Janakamma in Kurnool, Andhra State (now in Andhra Pradesh). has a sister, Uma Gayatri, who is a musician.
 She completed her Master of Arts from Hyderabad Central University in 1988.
-She researched and published her thesis on the role of Satyabhama, second queen-consort of Hindu god Krishna, in the growth of Telugu literature, development and incarnation in dance from Potti Sreeramulu Telugu University.
+Later she researched and published her thesis on the role of Satyabhama, second queen-consort of Hindu god Krishna, in the growth of Telugu literature, development and incarnation in dance from Potti Sreeramulu Telugu University.

 Training in dance

-Gayatri started training in dance, when she was 4 years old, from Sri Dayal Saran.
-Despite being trained in Kathak, Odissi and music, her interests directed towards Kuchipudi.
-She thus learned Kuchipudi from her guru, Vedantam Jagannath Sarma, at his dance institute Kuchipudi Kalakshetra in Hyderabad.
-She trained in Yakshagana, a theatre form, from V. Satyanarayana Sarma, Vempati Chinna Satyam and Vedantam Prahlada Sarma and learned nattuvangam (the art of conducting a performance with rhythmic music using two cymbals) from Kamalarani.
+Gayatri started her dance training, when she was 4 years old, from Sri Dayal Saran.
+Despite being trained in Kathak, Odissi and music, her interests turned towards Kuchipudi.
+She subsequently learned Kuchipudi from her guru, Vedantam Jagannath Sarma, at his dance institute Kuchipudi Kalakshetra in Hyderabad.
+She also trained in Yakshagana, a theatre form, from V. Satyanarayana Sarma, Vempati Chinna Satyam and Vedantam Prahlada Sarma and learned nattuvangam (the art of conducting a performance with rhythmic music using two cymbals) from Kamalarani.

 Career

 In June 2010, Gayatri choreographed a ballet Alamelu Manga Charitham on the narrative of Hindu goddess Alamelu Manga, consort of Venkateswara, and Alamelu Mangapuram.
 While the performances were well received, the mythological ballet was criticized for deviating from the sthala purana, the religious account of a Hindu temple, of Venkateswara Temple in Tirumala.
 Later in July, she performed Rukmini-Satya, a ballet incorporating the characters of Rukmini and Satyabhama, first and second queen-consorts of Krishna, together and performed both the roles.
 She developed Rukmini's part of the play based on Pothana Bhagavatham and Sri Krishna Leela Tarangini; and used Siddhendra Yogi's Bhamakalapam for Satyabhama.
 She was praised for her performance and comprising two different characterizations in a single ballet.

-In March 2011, she presented a ballet Matru Devo Bhava in which she played the mythological motherly roles of Parvati, Leelavati, Sita, Yashoda and Vakula Devi.
+In March 2011, she presented the ballet Matru Devo Bhava in which she played the mythological motherly roles of Parvati, Leelavati, Sita, Yashoda and Vakula Devi.
 Scripted by Bnim, she received commendation for her performance and choreography.
-In August, she performed Kunti Vilapam, an account of the life of Kunti, mother of the Pandavas in ancient Hindu epic Mahabharata, based on the writings by Jandhyala Papayya Sastry.
+In August, she performed Kunti Vilapam, an account of the life of Kunti, mother of the Pandavas in ancient Hindu epic Mahabharata, based on the writings of Jandhyala Papayya Sastry.
 She received praise for her performance and the composition of the ballet.

 Later in June 2013, she performed a ballet under the title Shodasa Krishnam showcasing the adventures of Krishna which she composed from various works, including that of Annamacharya.
 She was praised for her choreography and performance in various characters in divergent themes.
 In July 2015, marking the 30th anniversary of her dance academy, Nritya Kinnera, she choreographed two ballets – Pushkara Pulakita Godavari and Amrapali.
 Pushkara Pulakita Godavari, scripted by Bnim, is themed around the Pushkaram of the Godavari River in which she played the role of Hindu deity Brihaspati, while in Amrapali, she played the role of The Buddha.